 Among the investors who have already entered Vudoir's capital are Carlos Blanco and Eduardo Navarro, CEO and founding partner of the venture capital fund Sherpa Capital.

 The TV cabinet merged with E-shop in January 2015.

-"El Armario de la Tele was owned since mid-2013 by Atresmedia, which joined the company's capital in a €9M financing round in which also participated the wealth advisory firm Attitude and the fund Bonsai Venture Capital, a shareholder of El Armario de la Tele since 2011" says Diego Gutierrez from Abra-Invest.
+"El Armario de la Tele has been owned since mid-2013 by Atresmedia, which joined the company's capital in a €9M financing round in which the wealth advisory firm Attitude and the Bonsai fund also participated.
+Venture Capitala shareholder of El Armario de la Tele since 2011" says Diego Gutierrez from Abra-Invest.

 E-shop ventures already counted fashion companies such as Molet and Matby in its portfolio.

 Buy it is a mobile application that allows you to find out about all the current offers of your favourite fashion brands, both in their physical and online shops, such as Springfield, Pull & Bear, Bershka, Mango, Pedro del Hierro or Hollister among many others.

 Last February this startup received €42,000 in the crowdlending platform Lignum Capital.

 In the US there are platforms with the same business model that are proving very successful, such as Shopular, which in a year and a half has achieved 5M downloads.